 1. The Syndrome of Separation Anxiety in Cat

 - Digging.
 This symptom is the clearest symptom of separation anxiety in cats.
 The digging target can be their master’s bed, cupboard or mound of goods.

 - Withdrawing from the social interaction.
-The cat likes to hide, but she tend to be brave when the master is near.
+The cat likes to hide, but she tends to be brave when the master is near.

-- Over grooming.
-The cat does too much grooming until their body hurt and even bald at some areas.
+- Over-grooming.
+The cat does too much grooming until their body hurts and even bald at some areas.

-- Lost appetite, vomiting and diarrhea.
-These 3 symptoms are classic symptom of stressed cat.
+- Lost appetite, vomiting, and diarrhea.
+These 3 symptoms are a classic symptoms of a stressed cat.
 Consult with the vet when these symptoms happen with your cat.

 - Destructive behavior.
 Cat is seldom to have this symptom, but there is a possibility for the cat to do it by clawing the door or break the window sill.